 I received an audible code for a copy of Ellie Valentina’s Hot Wolf, a compilation of the first three books in the Werewolves on Heat series: The Hot Wolf, The Red Wolf, and The Fire Wolf.
-As listening to them all crossed the 2019-2020, divide I posted a review of The Hot Wolf when I finished it.
+As I was listening to them all crossed 2019-2020, the reviews ended up divided.
+I posted a review of The Hot Wolf when I finished it earlier than the others.
 I’ll re-post it here, simply to keep them together.
 The compilation was narrated by .

 Description of The Hot Wolf (which has the same cover as the compilation):

 Ava Sparks was a paranormal assassin tasked with eradicating werewolves from existence.